 What is this technique about

-The technique is about making students experience the differences between convergent and divergent thinking in ideation and need analysis problem solving.
+In creativity processes, both convergent and divergent thinking are important.
+Thus, to run an effective creativity process, it is Important that all participants are aware about the difference between these two phases and their potential outcomes (Cropley, 2006).
+The “Help the old lady” method makes students experience the difference between convergent and divergent thinking in ideation and need analysis.
 It helps students to develop ideas and solutions based on both thinking styles, and it is fun because it is organized as a competition.

 Where does it come from